 My husband’s ankle is always swollen and I think that because they offered so fast that he is getting screwed.
 What can I do?

-Disclaimer: Information provided in our response is NOT formal legal advice.
+Disclaimer: Our response is not formal legal advice and does not create an attorney-client relationship.
 It is generic legal information based on the very limited information provided.
-Under no circumstances should the information in our response, or anywhere else on this site be relied upon when deciding the proper course of a legal matter.
-Our response does NOT create an attorney-client relationship.
-Always get a formal case review from a licensed attorney in your area.
+Do not rely upon the information in our response, or anywhere else on this site, when deciding the proper course of a legal matter.
+Always get a personalized case review from a local attorney.

 Worker’s compensation cases can appear very one-sided because you are at the mercy of your employer, an adjuster who seems to work on their behalf, and a doctor hired by the worker’s compensation carrier.

 If you do not agree with disability assessment of 11%, you are entitled to fight it.

 An experienced worker’s compensation attorney will be able to direct you to qualified medical professionals in your area as well as making sure that you are getting a fair deal.

 The above is general information.
 Laws change frequently, and across jurisdictions.
-You should get a personalized case evaluation from an attorney licensed in your state.
+You should get a personalized case evaluation from a licensed attorney.
 Find a local attorney to give you a free case review here , or call (888) 647-2490.

 Best of luck,

 How Much is Your Injury Claim Worth?

 Find out now with a FREE case review from an attorney…